 - In Final Fantasy VIII, Squall tells Seifer that he's just another enemy to the party, like one of the monsters that they regularly encounter.
 Seifer replies that the party is the monsters for attacking in a swarm like they do and begins the battle with "Let's go after them monsters!"

-- Baiken's win quote against Order-Sol in Guilty Gear.
+- Baiken's win quote against Order-Sol in Guilty Gear XX Accent Core.

-- Dragon Age II: The first diplomatic dialogue option when confronting Meredith before the Final Boss Battle in the mage campaign of The Last Straw is "You're a monster".
+- The first diplomatic dialogue option when confronting Meredith before the Final Boss Battle in the mage campaign of The Last Straw is "You're a monster."

 - Being dismissive of the destruction of Taris in Knights of the Old Republic to Juhami will cause her to flip out at you, calling you "a beast".
 She has a similar but even more scary reaction to a vile man looking for cathar slaves.